zx80/flask-simple-auth/docs/TUTORIAL.md

 # FlaskSimpleAuth password authentication hook
 def get_user_pass(login: str) -> str|None:
-    if not db.user_exists(login):
-        # NOTE returning None would work as well, but the result is cached
+    # NOTE returning None would work as well, but the result would be cached
-        raise fsa.ErrorResponse(f"no such user: {login}", 401)
+    db.user_exists(login) or fsa.err(f"no such user: {login}", 401)
     return db.get_user_pass(login)

 # TODO MORE CALLBACKS